ietf-wg-dnsop/draft-ietf-dnsop-domain-verification-techniques/draft-ietf-dnsop-domain-verification-techniques.md

 * `DNS Administrator`: the owner or responsible party for the contents of a domain in the DNS.

-* `User`: the owner or operator of a domain in the DNS who needs to prove ownership of that domain to an Application Service Provider, working in coordination with their DNS Administrator.
+* `User`: the owner or operator of a domain in the DNS who needs to prove ownership of that domain to an Application Service Provider, often on behalf of an account at the Application Service Provider, working in coordination with their DNS Administrator.

 * `Random Token`: a random value that uniquely identifies the DNS domain control validation challenge, defined in {{random-token}}.

+# Purpose of Domain Control Validation {#purpose}

+Domain Control Validation allows a User to demonstrate to an Application Service Provider that they have enough control over a domain to place a DNS challenge provided by Application Service Provider into the domain.
+Because the challenge becomes publically visible as soon as it is placed into the DNS, the security properties rely on the causal relationship between the Application Service Provider generating a specific challenge and the challenge appearing in the DNS at a specified location.
+Domain Control Validation can be used either as a one-off or for a persistent validation depending on the application scenario:

+* As a one-off validation, the Validation Record is time-bound and it can be removed once its presence is confirmed by the Application Service Provider.
+These are appropriate when the validation is being performed as part of an action such as requesting certificate issuance.

+* As a persistent validation, the introduction of the Validation Record into the domain demonstrates to the Application Service Provider that the User had control over the domain at that time, and its continued presence demonstrates only that either the DNS Administrator of the domain has not chosen to remove the Validation Record or that a new owner of the domain has re-introduced the Validation Record.
+The validation can be revoked by removing the Validation Record although this revocation will not be noticed until the Application Service Provider next checks for the presence of the record.

+Persistent validation is only appropriate for applications where the validation is tightly coupled to the User at the Application Service Provider, as once a token is disclosed there is no guarantee that it hasn't been copied by the new owner of a domain.

+Delegated Domain Validation ({{#delegated}}) is typically used as a way to adapt between these modes, with a persistent validation to an Intermediary enabling the Intermediary to transitively perform recurring one-off validations.

 # Scope of Validation {#scope}